laminas/tutorials/docs/book/pagination.md

 }
 ```

-This will return a fully configured `Paginator` instance.
+This will return a fully configured `Paginator` instance using a `DbSelect` adapter.
 We've already told the
 `DbSelect` adapter to use our created `Select` object, to use the adapter that
 the `TableGateway` object uses, and also how to hydrate the result into a
 `Album` entity in the same fashion as the `TableGateway` does.
 This means that